balancer/balancer-deployments/v3/tasks/20250503-v3-protocol-fee-sweeper-v2/readme.md

 # 2025-05-03 - V3 Protocol Fee Sweeper V2

-The Protocol Fee Sweeper is a helper contract to convert protocol fees collected in a wide variety of tokens to a common "target" token for the treasury (e.g., USDC).
+Second deployment of the Protocol Fee Sweeper, a helper contract to convert protocol fees collected in a wide variety of tokens to a common "target" token for the treasury (e.g., USDC).

 It does this for each pool by withdrawing tokens from the Protocol Fee Controller to itself, and calling a configurable "burner" contract (e.g., from CowSwap) that does the actual conversion swaps, and forwards the proceeds to a recipient (e.g., the treasury).